 How Do DVRs Work?

-Most DVRs require a subscription to a service or a cable contract.
-A few of them, like the TiVo Roamio OTA, have no subscription but focus mainly on over-the-air content.
+Most DVRs require a subscription to a service or cable contract.
+A few of them, like TiVo, have no subscription but focus mainly on over-the-air content.

 Planning Ahead: Understanding How Much Content Takes Up a Gigabyte of Storage